 Since March, Johns Hopkins Center for American Indian Health has been embedded with tribal organizations and the Indian Health Service in comprehensive COVID-19 mitigation strategies.
 We have learned important lessons about how to interpret data with tribal leaders to inform policies about lockdowns or re-openings.
 In addition, we have developed community-based outreach systems that pair contact-tracing with wrap-around services to help families quarantine and isolate safely - delivering water, food, medicines and hygiene kits directly to their homes.

-In response to this public health crisis, many individuals, foundations and corporations have made contributions to the Center for American Indian Health's COVID-19 Emergency Fund.
-We are tremendously grateful for every critical gift to this fund
+As the pandemic continues, we must continue to give strong support to our well-skilled and courageous Native American workforce and find resources to support families to stay safe physically, mentally, emotionally and spiritually.
+In response to this public health crisis, many individuals, foundations and corporations have made contributions to the Center for American Indian Health's COVID-19 Fund.
+We are tremendously grateful for every critical contribution.

 JHU Tax ID/EIN#: 52-0595110

 Materials Development for Tribal Use

 Johns Hopkins Center for American Indian Health is producing materials related to COVID-19 for tribes to distribute.
 Some materials can be customized with tribal name and local contact number.
 Read more.

 Covid-19 Emergency Food, Water, and Household Supplies